The short version

 For this review, our team purchased the Vitamix A3500 at retail in August 2025.
 Vitamix did not provide a sample, and importantly, when our motor began making an unusual whine at month 7, I called Vitamix’s warranty line as a normal customer (not as a press contact).
 They shipped a replacement motor within 4 days, no questions, no proof of purchase beyond the order number.
 That experience is part of this review.

-How we tested the Vitamix A3500
+How we compared the Vitamix A3500

 Our blender testing protocol runs 60 days minimum.
 For the A3500, I extended that to 9 months and 320 logged hours.
 The specific tests: